We’re proud of our role in looking after the financial welfare of the Police family, not to mention the service we provide to them.

 Group Complaints Team

 We’re committed to handling all complaints fairly and will always do our best to provide a full response to your concerns.
-If you feel there is more we can do, please let us know – we don't want to make our Members unhappy and we’ll work with you to try and sort things out.
+If you feel there is more we can do, please let us know – we don't want to make our customers unhappy and we’ll work with you to try and sort things out.

 If you aren't satisfied with our final response, or we haven’t issued our final response to you within eight (8) weeks from the date you raised your complaint, you can contact the Financial Ombudsman Service (excluding Healthcare Scheme complaints – see below).
 If you want them to look into your complaint, you must ask them to do so within six (6) months from the end of the eight (8) week period if we haven’t issued you with a response.
 Excluding some very limited circumstances, the Financial Ombudsman Service may only consider your complaint once you’ve tried to resolve it with us, so please take up your concerns with us first and we’ll do all we can to help.